 (c) holders of a doctoral degree.

-A successful Ph.D. candidate would receive the normal doctoral stipend for full-time Ph.D. students at Masaryk University, and would in addition be offered a contract for their participation in the DISSINET project (weighted at 50% of a full-time employee).
+A successful M.A. graduate applying for a doctoral position would receive the normal doctoral stipend for full-time Ph.D. students at Masaryk University, and would in addition be offered a contract for their participation in the DISSINET project (weighted at 50% of a full-time employee).
 They would be assigned a Ph.D. supervisor within the team.

-A successful Ph.D. candidate approaching the completion of their studies would be able to negotiate the amount of work time they can dedicate to the project (minimum 50% required).
+A successful Ph.D. candidate approaching the completion of their studies and applying for a post-doctoral position would be able to negotiate the amount of work time they can initially dedicate to the project (minimum 50% required).

-A successful holder of a doctoral degree would be offered a full-time position.
+A successful holder of a doctoral degree applying for a post-doctoral position would be offered a full-time role.